Filiplain/LazyXSS/README.md

 ## Things to note
+* To get better results you can modify the `xss_payload=` and `reflect=` in the script, that way you can customize your XSS findings.
+Soon this will be added as a flag option like `-payload` and `-reflect`.
 * the `-p` flag is only used when the attack type is #3
 * Attack #2 only accepts 2000 urls, because it requires too much time to combine every URL path with the XSS payload
 * Attack #1 and #2 only accepts URLs, not domains.